luisa-alr/LinearRegression-Project/README.md

 * (d) What are the factors affecting the performance of CV?

 ### Solution:
-a) For the test dataset A lambda 13 gives the least MSE 4.186549495447378 For the test dataset B lambda 20 gives the least MSE 4.466572219197872 For the test dataset C lambda 39 gives the least MSE 4.139641074529679 For the test dataset D lambda 24 gives the least MSE 5.285221355859347 For the test dataset E lambda 31 gives the least MSE 4.852209825819767 For the test dataset F lambda 47 gives the least MSE 4.876912890852046
+a) For the test dataset A lambda 13 gives the least MSE 3.76410523 For the test dataset B lambda 20 gives the least MSE 3.4678323 For the test dataset C lambda 39 gives the least MSE 3.75522682 For the test dataset D lambda 24 gives the least MSE 3.6829121 For the test dataset E lambda 31 gives the least MSE 3.71612021 For the test dataset F lambda 47 gives the least MSE 3.79432125

 b) The lambda and MSE values we generated on question 1(a) differed with the use of cross-validation.
 In question 1, we will know which value of λ is best for each dataset once we know the test data and its labels.
 However, with a 10-fold CV we are finding the best λ value from the training set.
 CV provides a more robust and data-driven approach to selecting the optimal lambda value.
 It takes into account the dataset's characteristics and helps avoid overfitting.
 In question 1, lambda varied from 9 to 27, while in question 2, lambda varied from 13 to 47.
+The MSEs in question 1a are greater than the ones in question 2a.

 c) Cross-Validation increases computational cost and time, as it requires training and testing the model k times.
 Cost of Computation = K folds x choices of lambda.
+And then, re-train the testing data with the best value of lambda found.

 d) The performance of CV can be affected by several factors, including the choice of CV technique (k-fold, leave-one-out), the size of the dataset, the variability and complexity of the model being evaluated, and the presence of error or missing data (noise).